pentasoft/lambda-upload-s3-object-from-apigateway/README.md

 http://docs.aws.amazon.com/lambda/latest/dg/java-create-jar-pkg-maven-and-eclipse.html

-### Run Lambda in your PCto test objects are uploaded to S3
+### Run Lambda in your PC to test objects are uploaded to S3

 1. Configure maven build with test goal